 “When you enter our office, you are treated like a family member.
 We start by learning your cosmetic or medical concerns.
 After evaluating your concerns we will thoroughly discuss your options and then together decide how to proceed.”

-Dr. Carniol is a Clinical Professor & Director Facial Plastic Surgery at Rutgers New Jersey Medical School.
+Paul J. Carniol, MD is a Clinical Professor & Director Facial Plastic Surgery at Rutgers New Jersey Medical School.
 He has been repeatedly selected as one of the Top Physicians in the New York Metropolitan Region by Castle Connolly Medical Ltd., and as one of the Top Plastic Surgeons in the United States by the Center for Consumer Services in Washington D.C.

-Dr. Carniol has lectured at numerous medical meetings across the United States and internationally, on subjects related to the latest devices and procedures in Plastic Surgery.
+Dr. Paul Carniol has lectured at numerous medical meetings across the United States and internationally, on subjects related to the latest devices and procedures in Plastic Surgery.
 His lecture topics include the latest laser procedures for treatment of wrinkles, brown spots, facial rejuvenation, and facial spider veins, as well as fillers for “liquid face lifts,” fuller lips, and “skin tightening” procedures.

 He believes that a real sense of art and beauty as well as full understanding of the underlying anatomy and function are essential to performing facial rejuvenation procedures.